the dust never really settled

 yesterday past

-and winter brought only snow and cold
+and though times were rough and winter brought only snow and cold

-in th’ house heated only by kerosene lamps
+there was still a warmth in th’ house heated only by kerosene lamps

 and patchwork quilts

-can’t be found beneath th’ packed snow
+swirlin’ dust can’t be found beneath th’ packed snow

 and th’ dust never really settled

-chocolate mud first formed crators
+chocolate mud first formed crators, then valleys

-an’ th’ pourin’ rain brought only wet feet,
+an’ th’ pourin’ rain brought only wet feet, soaked heads, runnin’ noses

-an’ wishes that a doctor cared
+an’ wishes that a doctor cared for those who needed

-with anything more than ‘thank you’
+but couldn’t return the favor with anything more than ‘thank you’

-never found their way to th’ country
+country doctors never find their way to th’ country

 thanksgiving cornbread ushered toyless christmas